-If you have a large group of 10+ individuals and cost is not an issue, you should definitely look into renting this 7-bedroom, 5 bathroom (sleeps 16) heritage house (3 night stay minimum) in Montreal, which is also relatively close to all the action.
-The price per night runs about $1107 but usually is negotiable.
-This house has a huge pool so if this is the option you are going with, make sure you book this during the warmer months so you can take full advantage.
+If you have a large group of 12+ individuals and cost is not an issue, you should definitely look into renting this 7-bedroom, 5 bathroom (sleeps 16) heritage house (3 night stay minimum) in Montreal, which is also relatively close to all the action.
+The price per night runs about $1300 but usually is negotiable.
+This house has everything you will need for pregame, dinner (private chef is additional), and the after party.

 If you have a mid-sized group and are not looking to blow the bank on accommodations, you should check out this 5 bedroom 2 bathroom (sleeps up to 16) Chateau .
 This house provides ample space for guests and is also close to most of the action.
 Expect to pay around $716 per night with a 2-night minimum

 When To Go